 tool that takes a list of files to watch, and runs an arbitrary command when

-any of them change. entr
+any of them change. entr does exactly that.

 Example usage: